GoogleCloudPlatform/click-to-deploy/k8s/hazelcast/README.md

 5701.
 The Hazelcast Management Center is exposed internally on port 8080.

-Separate StatefulSet Kubernetes objects are used to manage the Hazelcast and Management Center instances.
-By default, 3 Hazelcast replicas are deployed from a Statesulset instance.
+Separate StatefulSet Kubernetes objects are used to manage the Hazelcast and Management Center workloads.
+By default, 3 Hazelcast replicas are deployed as a part of a StatefulSet.
 Management Center is deployed as a single instance also through a StatefulSet.

-The Hazelcast instance connects to Management Center over port `8080`.
+The Hazelcast instances connect to Management Center over port `8080`.

-Hazelcast credentials are set at first access to Management Center.
+Hazelcast credentials are set during the first access to Management Center.

 # Installation